Education and Youth

 Our department assists people by filing applications for green cards, work permits, marriage-based cases, family reunification, citizenship, travel documents, and various other types of cases.
 We hold weekly walk-ins where we give advice, make appointments, check on pending cases, and complete simple applications for people.

-In collaboration with our partners in the Coalition of Refugee Service Agencies and other immigrant rights advocacy organizations, we advocate for more welcoming policies at both the federal and state levels of government.
+In collaboration with our partners in the Coalition of Refugee Service Agencies, our national partners at CWS, and other immigrant rights advocacy organizations, we advocate for more welcoming policies at both the federal and state levels of government.
 We also promote community organizing efforts to connect refugees and new Americans to opportunities to share their stories with legislators and advocate on behalf of themselves and their communities.